-Nose pores coming in the way of your picture perfect skin?
+Are enlarged nose pores coming in the way of your picture perfect skin?
 We feel you!
-While the size of the pores depends on your genetics, you can clean them and diminish their appearance with the right maintenance.
+You may be genetically predisposed to enlarged pores on your skin, but the good news is that you can clean them and diminish their appearance with the right maintenance.
 So read this article before you head out to buy a pore filling primer.

 What Are Nose Pores?

-Pores are the openings to hair follicles on the skin.
-They help in letting out sweat and oil .
+Pores are tiny openings on your skin associated with the hair follicles or sweat glands which facilitate the secretion of oil or sweat on your skin.
 Nose pores are usually bigger than the pores on the rest of your facial skin.
 They are connected to sebaceous glands that produce sebum or natural oil in the skin.

 What Causes Large Nose Pores?

 While the pores on your nose are an essential part of your skin and play an important role in maintaining your skin health, a variety of triggers can enlarge pores and affect your appearance .
 Some of them are:

 Your nose is the most exposed part of the face and is prone to sun damage.
 Excessive exposure to the sun affects the firmness of your skin, which in turn increases the size of the nose pores.

 Our chief dermatologist, Dr. Harish Koutam explains, “Enlarged nose pores are not associated with any medical skin conditions.
 Your genes play a major role in determining the size of the pores on your skin.
 Physiological changes in the skin are responsible for the large open pores on your nose.”

 As you age, there is a reduction in the production of proteins such as the collagen and elastin in your skin.
 This leads to skin sagging, which stretches the pores, making them appear bigger in size.

 Vitamin C boosts the synthesis of collagen in your skin.
 This vitamin also has effective antioxidant properties that protect your skin from sun damage.